 Flood protection projects can also occur in backyards.
 Property owners along the primary line of protection may be eligible to take part in the Flood Protection Incentive Program, which allows owners to apply for reimbursement of rear yard flood protection costs.
-For more information about this program, use the FPIP link in the left margin of this page.
+For more information about this program, please contact the Engineering Department via the Contact Information panel on the right side of this page or send an email.

-Since 1997 the City of Fargo has purchased and removed over 200 properties from high-risk, flood prone areas.
+Since 1997, the City of Fargo has purchased and removed more than 200 properties from high-risk, flood prone areas.
 Property buyouts allow for a significantly stronger primary line of protection by reducing the number of emergency measures required to protect the people and property located in high-risk areas.

 In addition to specific flood mitigation projects such as those mentioned above, the City of Fargo incorporates its floodplain management practices in all areas of infrastructure design and planning.
-All aspects of residential and commercial developments, roadways, and water & sewer systems are reviewed for floodplain impact in order to help build a more flood resilient community.
+All aspects of residential and commercial developments, roadways and water and sewer systems are reviewed for floodplain impact in order to help build a more flood resilient community.